woodlandChess/woodlandChess.github.io/README.md

 <br/>

-> *A Mac-inspired chess game forged in React and TypeScript — powered by Stockfish 18, designed for intent.*
+> *A chess game forged in React and TypeScript, powered by Stockfish 18, designed for intent.*

 <br/>